docutils/docutils/sandbox/rst2beamer/test/sectioning_test.rst

 Slide 1
 =======

-- These slides have a title and subtitle.
-- There are sections and subsections.
+- These slides are in sections and subsections within the document
-- This slide is in a section and subsection.

   - Which means all slides must be in a section
     *and* subsection!
 (For sectioning consistency.)